gotchoices/MyCHIPs/doc/use-mobile.md

 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) commands to the database.

 The sample command line program demonstrates how to do this without a browser in node.js.
-It makes use of a [client module](https://github.com/gotchoices/wyseman/blob/master/lib/client.js), provided by Wyseman, that is similar to the browser-side code in Wylib and performs a comparable function, allowing a user to authenticate and connect.
+It makes use of the [client module](https://github.com/gotchoices/wyseman/blob/master/lib/client_ws.js) just as the Wylib SPA's do.

 To test the sample CLI, get the MyCHIPs server running as explained [elsewhere](doc/Develop.md).
 Generate a connection ticket: